Max Kepler Preview, Player Props: Twins vs. Guardians

-The Minnesota Twins, including Max Kepler (.463 on-base percentage in past 10 games, 146 points above season-long percentage), battle starting pitcher Xzavion Curry and the Cleveland Guardians at Target Field, Monday at 7:40 PM ET.
+The Minnesota Twins, including Max Kepler and his .714 slugging percentage over his past 10 games, battle starting pitcher Gavin Williams and the Cleveland Guardians at Target Field, Tuesday at 7:40 PM ET.

-In his last game, he reached base in all three of his plate appearances (2-for-2) against the Rangers.
+In his most recent game he had a one-hit performance (1-for-3) against the Guardians.

 Max Kepler Game Info & Props vs. the Guardians